Everybody knows the Golden Globes and the Oscars. But last week was an entertainment awards show you likely don’t know: the Golden Trailer Awards.

 This year’s winner was The Meg:

-Put less delicately, it honors the best trailer for a bad movie, where the people producing the trailer were able to make people want to see something even though the actual end product was terrible.
+Basically, it’s an award for trailers where the movie doesn’t measure up to the marketing.
 And, creatively, kudos to those producers and editors for making lemonade out of lemons, but if you’re an actual audience member, that leaves you really disappointed.
 Whenever you see the next movie in that series coming out, or the next film by that director, you’re suddenly a lot more skeptical, no matter how good the trailer is.

 Or from another angle, maybe you’ve seen videos where people produce new trailers for old movies, but they’ve used modern editing techniques to make the movie appear to be in a completely different genre.
 Change up the lighting and colors, speed up the cuts and transitions, add some dark music and sound effects, and bam, Mary Poppins is a horror movie now!